Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 There is no doubting the captivating beauty of a front yard water feature.

-When properly installed, water features may be a stylish way to raise a home’s curb appeal while requiring very little attention.
+When properly installed, water features may be a stylish way to raise a home’s curb appeal while requiring little attention.

-Consider adding a fountain (or two) next to your front patio as a cool way to greet visitors.
-It should not be difficult because there is a wide range of shapes and styles for fountains.
+Add a fountain (or two) next to your front patio as a cool way to greet visitors.

-For low maintenance front yard ideas, you can try this hack!
+For low-maintenance front yard ideas, you can try this hack!

 10. Add Garden Steps